How to Care for Peace Lilies

 If you work or live in an area with a colder climate and your office or home isn’t well heated, consider this before selecting a peace lily.
 If your office is only heated during the day and the heat is turned off overnight, make sure the temperature doesn’t go below 45 °F (7.22 °C).

 During the dry, winter months, you can also get a humidifier to increase the humidity.
-I have an article on the best humidifiers for plants that you can check out later.
+Check out this article on the best humidifiers for plants for some great considerations.

 Good plant care for your peace lily will ensure that the plant flourishes and lives a long life.
 These plants prefer shade or at least partial shade, and should avoid direct afternoon sunlight.